-The number of file handles allowed by Open Watcom C/C++ is initialized to 20 in stdio.h, but this can be changed by the application developer.
-To change the number of file handles allowed with Open Watcom C/C++, follow the steps outlined below.
+The number of file handles allowed by Watcom C/C++ is initialized to 20 in stdio.h, but this can be changed by the application developer.
+To change the number of file handles allowed with Watcom C/C++, follow the steps outlined below.

 - 1. Let n represent the number of files the application developer wishes to have open.
 Ensure that the stdin, stdout, stderr, stdaux, and stdprn files are included in the count. - 2.
-Change the CONFIG.SYS file to include "files=n" where "n" is the number of file handles required by the application plus an additional 5 handles for the standard files (this applies to DOS 5.0).
+Change the CONFIG.
+SYS file to include "files=n" where "n" is the number of file handles required by the application plus an additional 5 handles for the standard files (this applies to DOS 5.0).
 The number "n" may vary depending on your operating system and version.
 If you are running a network such as Novell's NetWare, this will also affect the number of available file handles.
-In this case, you may have to increase the number specified in the "files=n" statement.
+In this case, you may have to increase the number specified in the "files=n" statement. - 3.
+Add a call to grow_handles in your application.